 \subsubsection{Empirical sandwich variance estimator}

-An alternative to the influence function based variance estimator (\ref{eq:IFvar}) is the empirical sandwich variance estimator.
 The estimators (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) can each be expressed as the solution to a set of unbiased estimating equations.
 The M-estimator for each set of estimating equations, $\hat{\theta}$, is the solution (for $\theta$) to $\sum_{i=1}^n \psi_q(O_i,\theta)=0$, where $\psi_q(O_i,\theta)$ are the estimating functions corresponding to each of the three estimators $q \in \{1,2,3\}$ with parameter vector $\theta$.
-Parameter vectors and estimating functions for (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) can be specified as follows.
+Parameter vectors and estimating functions for each estimator are provided in Appendix A.